Dubat: Origin and duties

-Dubats were local soldiers from Italian Somaliland that were employed in Italian military service after World War I.
+Dubats were local soldiers from Italian Somaliland employed in Italian military service after World War I.

 First raised in July 1924 by Colonel Camillo Bechis, they mainly served as frontier guards and light infantry, developing a reputation as effective fighters.
 Dubats were maintained as permanent units and were better trained and armed than the tribal banda irregulars raised as temporary auxiliaries when needed by the Italian authorities in Somalia and other colonies.

 Dubats were concentrated along the British Somaliland, Ethiopian and East Africa Protectorate frontiers.

-Camel mounted detachments (recul) were also employed for patrol work in the Ogaden region.
+Camel-mounted detachments (recul) were also employed for patrol work in the Ogaden region.

 Attire, weaponry and ranks

 From their establishment, Dubats wore the white futa, a traditional Somali sarong-like garment.
 They also wore smaller lengths of futa cloth as turbans (dub), tightly wrapped around their heads.
 The term dubat (literally "white turban") was derived from this headdress.

 During 1935–36, a khaki version of the futa and turban, including a saharianna tunic, was adopted for service wear.

-The Somali non-commissioned officers ranks were distinguished by neck lanyards with end tassels as follows:
+The Somali non-commissioned officer ranks were distinguished by coloured lanyards hanging from the neck and ending in tassels, as follows: